Coronavirus updates in Central Texas: Friday school and cases stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average of new admissions is 77, and an average of 602 people are hospitalized.
-The seven-day moving average for new cases is 551.
-Since the beginning of the pandemic, over 98,256 cases have been reported and at least 924 people have died.
+- Austin-Travis County: The 7-day moving average for new hospital admissions is 78, and an average of 640 people are hospitalized.
+The 7-day moving average for new cases is 474.
+Since the beginning of the pandemic, over 101,576 cases have been reported and at least 936 people have died.

-- Hays County: There are currently 2,243 active cases and 57 people are currently hospitalized (45 unvaccinated, 12 vaccinated).
-Since the beginning of the pandemic, at least 23,630 confirmed cases have been reported and at least 296 people have died.
-At least 21,091 people have recovered from the virus.
+- Hays County: There are currently 2,184 active cases, and 47 people are currently hospitalized (38 unvaccinated, 9 vaccinated).
+Since the beginning of the pandemic, at least 24,675 confirmed cases have been reported and at least 307 people have died.
+At least 22,184 people have recovered from the virus.

-- Williamson County: There are 325 new cases, and 11% of hospital beds are available and 1% of ICU beds are available.
-Since the beginning of the pandemic, at least 49,308 cases have been reported in the county and at least 512 people have died.
+- Williamson County: There are 203 new cases of coronavirus in Williamson County.
+Eleven percent of hospital beds are available, and 1% of ICU beds are available.
+Since the beginning of the pandemic, at least 50,857 cases have been reported and at least 532 people have died.

 - Central Texas school districts:

 - Leander ISD: For the week of Aug.
-20 (Saturday through Friday), there are 169 new positive cases.
+21-27, there have been 300 total positive cases.
+There have been 551 total cumulative positive cases.

 - Pflugerville ISD: For the week of Aug.
-20, there are 107 new positive cases.
+23-27, there have been 125 total positive cases.
+There have been 275 total cumulative positive cases.

 For a look at COVID-19 data across all of the state's counties, click here.
 KVUE is tracking COVID-19 data from five school districts in Central Texas.
 Many school districts have their own COVID-19 dashboard.